vacuumlabs/cardano-ctf/README.md

 There are videos in the [videos folder](./videos/).
 Check them out if you're struggling.
-Beware, it can contain spoilers, especially the first video that solves the hello_world task entirely.
+Beware, it can contain spoilers, especially the first video that solves the _hello_world_ task entirely.

 ### Errors during a transaction submission

 Sometimes, Lucid errors out when it submits a transaction.
-This usually happens when you wait for too short between two different transactions from your wallet.
+This usually happens on the real testnet when you wait for too short between two different transactions from your wallet.

 In the meantime, if you encounter this error, you can try to change the default value of `CONFIRMS_WAIT` in the [config](./common/offchain/config.ts) to a